HTTP-APIs/hydra-python-agent/README.md

     print("Get all classes properties:-show class<class_endpoint> properties")
     print("Get data with compare properties:-",
           "show <key> <value> and/or <key1> <value1>")
-    print("Get data by using both opeartions(and,or)",
+    print("Get data by using both operations(and,or)",
           " you should use brackets like:-",
           "show model xyz and (name Drone1 or name Drone2)", "or, show <key> <value> and (<key> <value> or <key> <value>)")